-Kristen Bell’s new post-workout solution for sore muscles is The Lord Jones High CDB Pain & Wellness Formula Body Lotion.
+Kristen Bell’s new post-workout solution for sore muscles is The Lord Jones High CBD Pain & Wellness Formula Body Lotion.
 CBD oil is made by extracting a specific compound, called cannabidiol, from the cannabis plant.
-It has been making headlines lately for its benefits in health, beauty, and wellness.
+It has been making headlines lately for its potential benefits in health, beauty, and wellness.

 Post-gym, Kristen Bell posted to her Instagram story “I love my @thelordjones body lotion for my sore muscles after working out” over a photo of the lotion.

-Research suggests CBD is effective for relieving chronic pain, as well as pain associated with cancer treatment, calming muscle spasms caused by multiple sclerosis, and arthritis.
-It may effectively alleviate pain because of the compound’s anti-inflammatory capacity and the neurological nerve functions of cannabinoids.
-This is confirmed in a a new report from the National Academies of Sciences, Engineering, and Medicine
+However, research findings from a report provided by The National Academies of Sciences, Engineering, and Medicine suggest CBD is effective for relieving chronic pain, as well as pain associated with cancer treatment, calming muscle spasms caused by multiple sclerosis, and arthritis.
+It may effectively alleviate pain because of the compound’s anti-inflammatory capabilities and the neurological nerve functions of cannabinoids.

-There is a large difference, however, in ingesting CBD and absorbing it through your skin.
-Doctor Ricardo Colberg, MA, a physician at Andrews Sports Medicine and Orthopaedic Center in Birmingham, Alabama says topical creams cannot reach the muscle where the actual soreness is located.
-“Any cream with a heating or cooling sensation desensitizes the nerves to pain by distracting them with stimuli on top,” and he says Lord Jones CBD lotion follows suit.
+There is a large difference, however, in ingesting CBD and using it on your skin.
+Doctor Ricardo Colberg, MA, a physician at Andrews Sports Medicine and Orthopaedic Center in Birmingham, Alabama has pointed out that topical creams cannot reach the muscle where the actual soreness is located.
+He further states that creams like the one mentioned by Kristen Bell distract the nerves from telling us there is pain there through different heating and cooling stimuli.